multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 shared blog posts on Hacker News.

 When I spoke with VCs it felt like I was speaking with aliens.
-It's not that they made no sense it's that what they I couldn't understand what they wanted and they didn't understand the problem I was trying to solve and where I was headed.
-I don't blame them of course it's a combination of my job to explain well and also to find the right fit of VCs who understand the problem.
+It's not that they made no sense it's that what I couldn't understand what they wanted or how they wanted it presented.
+And they didn't understand the problem I was trying to solve or where I was headed.
+Most of them didn't know Kibana which is one of the most similar SaaS products.

+I don't blame them of course.
+It was a combination of 1) me not explaining well and 2) not focusing on talking to the right VCs who understand the space.
 Or maybe the idea is not something that should be VC funded.

 After months of learning (but ultimately getting nowhere) talking to these inbound VCs, and receiving no responses from outbound VCs, I got